 Vegetables and fruits are packed with important nutrients including vitamins, minerals, antioxidants, and phytochemicals.
 Vegetables and fruit help protect against some types of cancer and heart disease.
-They are also high in fibre, which helps to keep your child's bowel working well and help them feel fuller longer.
+They are also high in fibre, which helps to keep your bowels working well and help you feel fuller longer.